GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Quantization time: 1973.12 s = 32.89 min

-We see that it has also taken about half an hour.
+We see that it also took an average of half an hour

 model_2bits_memory = model_2bits.get_memory_footprint()/(1024**3)